dczmer/davelab/_basic_scripting/01_first-steps.md

 Shell scripts are made of a sequence of shell commands.
 What happens when one command in the script fails?
 Do you expect the script to stop, or to keep on going?

-If a command in the middle of your script fails, the error will be printed to STDERR, but the script will just keep on running from the next command.
-But you can change this behavior using `-e`.
+If a command in the middle of your script fails, the error will be printed to `STDERR`, but the script will just keep on running from the next command.
+But you can change this behavior using `set -e`.

 When you need to debug your shell script, it's useful to be able to see exactly what commands are running, so you can trace and verify execution.

-- `-e` will cause the script to immediately `exit` with a failing return code whenever a command in the script has an error, instead of just printing the error and continuing on with the script.
+- `set -e` will cause the script to immediately `exit` with a failing return code whenever a command in the script has an error, instead of just printing the error and continuing on with the script.
-- `-x` will print each command before it runs.
+- `set -x` will print each command before it runs.
 This will be the command _after_ any and all expansion operations are performed.
 So this is useful for debugging, not only as a trace log of what commands run, but because it shows you the results of commands you have constructed using expansion or globs.

-For both of these options, you can disable them again with `+OPTION` (`+e` / `+x`).
+For both of these options, you can disable them again with `set +OPTION` (`set +e` / `set +x`).
 This means you can selectively turn them off and on at different portions of the script.

 ```zsh
 # turn on `-x` to show debug trace